imec-int/mix-mustachifier/README.md

 ## How to use

 The webapp uses Node.js as a back-end.
-So make sure you installed [Node.js](http://nodejs.org/ "Node.js").
+So make sure you installed [Node.js](http://nodejs.org/ "Node.js") and have run

+> npm install

+from the the /app folder to install the necessary modules.
 You will also need to create a twitter app to allow our app to post tweets in your name.
 Go to [dev.twitter.com/apps](https://dev.twitter.com/apps) to create the appropriate keys.
 Don't forget to set the permission of the twitter app to "read-write".
 After you updated /app/twitterkeys.js with your keys, you can run our app.
 Navigate to the /app folder and run

 > node app.js